Configuring CLIProxyAPI for OpenClaw

-1) Where is CLIProxyAPI connected into OpenClaw?
+1) Where is CLIProxyAPI connected in OpenClaw?

 - Provider layer (